-- Email Marketing Integrations: Set up your customer feedback survey to automatically send contacts over to your email lists in Constant Contact, Sendinblue, Mailchimp, and more.
+- Email Marketing Integrations: Set up your customer feedback survey to automatically send contacts over to your email lists in Constant Contact, Brevo (formerly Sendinblue), Mailchimp, and more.

 - Conversational Forms: Use an interactive-style form that people love to fill out, so you can get higher response rates.

 - Landing Pages: Get more customers (and leads!) to finish your forms and surveys by creating distraction-free pages to put your forms on.

 - Unlimited Forms: Create as many forms as your website needs – really!

 And that’s it!
 Our list of the best feedback form questions to ask on your customer surveys.
 We hope this helped you get some ideas for your own forms.

 And before you jump into making your customer satisfaction survey forms, you should check out our post on the top complaints customers have about online surveys.